Georgia Real Estate Practices

 Georgia does not use a Deed of Trust.

-Two witnesses are required for a mortgage to be recorded.
+Two witnesses are required to witness the signature of the grantor for a security deed to be recorded.
 One of the witnesses may be the notary taking the acknowledgment.

 This law applies whether the documents are executed in Georgia or another state.
 See O.C.G.A.
 Sections 44-2-14 and 44-2-21.